activities

 Overview

-Use the table below to understand the basic differences between each authentication type:
+The following table explains the basic differences between each authentication type:

 Delegated permissions